For SALE: State-Action Representation Learning for Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is notoriously sample inefficient, particularly when compared to more straightforward paradigms in machine learning, such as supervised learning. \blfootnote{Corresponding author: \texttt{scott.fujimoto@mail.mcgill.ca}} This issue might be attributed to the Bellman-based update employed by most off-policy RL algorithms~\citep{DQN, DDPG}, which provides a weak learning signal due to its approximate and non-stationary learning target~\citep{fujimoto2022should}.
-A near-universal solution to sample inefficiency in deep learning is representation learning, whereby intermediate features are learned to capture the underlying structure and patterns of the data and provide a more compact and meaningful representation for a downstream task.
+Reinforcement learning (RL) is notoriously sample inefficient, particularly when compared to more straightforward paradigms in machine learning, such as supervised learning. \blfootnote{Corresponding author: \texttt{scott.fujimoto@mail.mcgill.ca}} One possible explanation is the usage of the Bellman equation in most off-policy RL algorithms~\citep{DQN, DDPG}, which provides a weak learning signal due to an approximate and non-stationary learning target~\citep{fujimoto2022should}.

+A near-universal solution to sample inefficiency in deep learning is representation learning, whereby intermediate features are learned to capture the underlying structure and patterns of the data.
+These features can be found independently from the downstream task and considerations such as the learning horizon and dynamic programming.
 While feature learning of this type has found some success in the RL setting, it has been mainly limited to vision-based environments~\citep{jaderberg2017reinforcement, oord2018representation, anand2019unsupervised, laskin2020curl, stooke2021decoupling, yarats2022mastering}.

 On the other hand, the application of representation learning to low-level states is much less common.
 At first glance, it may seem unnecessary to learn a representation over an already-compact state vector.
 However, we argue that the difficulty of a task is often defined by the complexity of the underlying dynamical system, rather than the size of the observation space.
 This means that regardless of the original observation space, there exists an opportunity to learn meaningful features by capturing the interaction between state and action.

-In this paper, we devise state-action learned embeddings~(SALE), a method that learns embeddings jointly over both state and action by modeling the dynamics of the environment in latent space.
+\textbf{SALE.} In this paper, we devise state-action learned embeddings~(SALE), a method that learns embeddings jointly over both state and action by modeling the dynamics of the environment in latent space.
+Extending prior work~\citep{ota2020can}, we introduce three important design considerations when learning a state-action representation online.
+Most importantly, we observe the surprising effect of extrapolation error~\citep{fujimoto2019off} when significantly expanding the action-dependent input and introduce a simple clipping technique to mitigate it.